KEY STAGE 3

-Park House English School follows an adapted National Curriculum for England in the secondary school.
+Park House English School follows an adapted National Curriculum for England in Secondary School.
 This allows our students to identify their interests and discover where their talent lies.
-The journey through secondary school is a critical stage of development in every child’s life and this is the reason our emphasis is on every student experiencing amazing learning.
+The journey through secondary school is a critical stage of development in every child’s life and this is the reason our emphasis is on every student experiencing high-quality learning.
 This is central to everything we do in and out of the classroom.
 We encourage all our students to play a full and active part in school life, and there is a plethora of extra-curricular activities available to them each year.

-Our incredible teaching team cover a broad range of subject areas including humanities, arts and sciences, physical education, languages and digital learning.
+Our incredible teaching team covers a broad range of subject areas including Humanities, Arts and Sciences, Physical Education, Languages and Digital Learning.
 Our teachers utilise modern technology to ensure that a holistic approach is used in the classroom, and at home, for all our students.

-When students arrive at Park House English School, they are placed in a form group and a house which they will stay with for the duration of their time at the school.
+When students arrive at Park House English School, they are placed in a form group and a house.
+They will remain in that house for the duration of their time at the school.
 The form tutor has a key role in building a strong relationship with students in their form group and will guide each student effectively through Key Stage Three.

-Pupils are set in mathematics in year 7 dependent on ability level and will progress through the curriculum, preparing them for their IGSCE work which they will begin in Year 9.
-In science, students are introduced to all three sciences – biology, physics and chemistry.
-In English, students are taught a wide variety of literary texts, as well as language and writing skills; they are only put into sets for English in year 9.
-In year 7 and 8, students learn a broad range of new skills which will prepare them for the introduction to IGCSEs which begins in year 9.
+Students are set in Mathematics in Year 7 dependent on ability level and will progress through the curriculum, preparing them for their IGSCE work which they will begin in Year 9.
+In Science, students are introduced to all three Sciences – Biology, Physics and Chemistry.
+In English, students are taught a wide variety of literary texts, as well as language and writing skills; they are only put into sets for English in Year 9.
+In Year 7 and 8, students learn a broad range of new skills which will prepare them for the introduction to IGCSEs which begins in Year 9.

 Students are cared for by our incredible pastoral team.
-During Key Stage 3 students will be guided by two progress leaders.
+During Key Stage 3 students will be guided by a progress leader.
 The progress leaders drive the Park House PRIDE system, where we encourage Perseverance, Responsibility, Independence, Dedication and Engagement.